A rate of convergence of Physics Informed Neural Networks for the linear second order elliptic PDEs: Introduction

 The paper is organized as follows.
-In Section \ref{section neural network} we briefly introduce neural network, the parameterized function class we use.
-In Section \ref{section the pinns method and error decomposition} we present the setting of the problem and introduce the error decomposition result for the PINNs.
-In Section \ref{section approximation error} we show approximation error of $\mathrm{ReLU}^3$ networks in Sobolev spaces with the aid of approximation results of B-splines.
-In Section \ref{section statistical error} we gives bound of Rademacher complexity and then provide analysis of the statistical error.
-In Section \ref{section convergence rate for the pinns} we derive our main result concerning convergence rate of PINNs method.
-We give conclusion and short discussion in Section \ref{conclusion}.
+In Section \ref{section the pinns method and error decomposition} we describe the problem setting and introduce the error decomposition for the PINNs.
+In Section \ref{section approximation error} the approximation error of $\mathrm{ReLU}^3$ networks in Sobolev spaces based on approximation results of B-splines is proved.
+In Section \ref{section statistical error} we provide the statistical error estimation by using the bound of Rademacher complexity.
+In Section \ref{section convergence rate for the pinns} the convergence rate of PINNs is shown.
+A conclusion and short discussion is given in Section \ref{conclusion}.